CDDLeiden/DrugEx/docs/_sources/use.rst.txt

     drugex dataset -i LIGAND_RAW_small.tsv -mc CANONICAL_SMILES -o arl -mt graph

 This will tell DrugEx to preprocess compounds saved in the :code:`CANONICAL_SMILES` column of the :code:`LIGAND_RAW_small.tsv` file
-(You can download example data sets from `this link <https://drive.google.com/file/d/1lYOmQBnAawnDR2Kwcy8yVARQTVzYDelw/view>`_).
+(You can download this and other example data set from ).

-The resulting input files will be saved in the data folder and given a prefix (:code:`arl`).
-You can then finetune the pretrained molecule generator preprocessed molecules with the :code:`train` script:
+The resulting files will be saved in the data folder and given a prefix (:code:`arl`).
+You can use this prefix to load the compiled data files in the next step, which is finetuning the pretrained generator with transfer learning on the preprocessed molecules with the :code:`train` script:

 ..  code-block:: bash

     # pretrained model placed in ./generators/chembl27_graph.pkg
     drugex train -m FT -i arl -o arl -pt chembl27_graph -mt graph -e 200 -bs 32 -gpu 0,1

-This tells DrugEx to use the generated file (prefixed with :code:`arl`) to finetune (:code:`-m FT`) a pretrained model with states saved in the :code:`chembl27_graph.pkg` file.
+This tells DrugEx to use the generated file (prefixed with :code:`arl`) to finetune (:code:`-m FT`) a pretrained model with model states saved in the :code:`chembl27_graph.pkg` file.
 The training will take a maximum of 200 epochs with a batch size of 32 in parallel on GPUs with IDs 0 and 1.
 The best model will be saved to :code:`./generators/arl_graph_trans_FT.pkg`.

+You can vary the type of model to use with the :code:`-mt` parameter.
+For example, if you wanted to preprocess the data for the SMILES-based transformer, you would specify :code:`-mt smiles` in both of the previous commands and add the :code:`-a trans` flag to the :code:`drugex train` command.

 Optimization with Reinforcement Learning
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^